hablapps/pairstrading/PostPairsTrading.md

-# Efficiency in Duality: Real-Time Pairs Trading Using kdb+/q
+# Pairs Trading in KDB+ using Tick Architecture in 25 lines

-kdb+/q stands out as **a powerful tool in finance**, renowned for its ability to handle vast volumes of real-time data amidst the relentless dynamics of the market.
+Kdb+/q stands out as **a powerful tool in finance**, renowned for its ability to handle vast volumes of real-time data amidst the relentless dynamics of the market.
 In this article, we embark on an insightful exploration of [_Pairs Trading_](https://en.wikipedia.org/wiki/Pairs_trade), one of the most popular strategies in the trading world, and its implementation in q.
-Our primary goal is to demonstrate how straightforward it is to create a simple real-time implementation of this strategy.
+Our primary goal is to demonstrate how straightforward it is to create a simple real-time implementation of this strategy in just 25 lines of code.
 We accomplish this by leveraging the language's conciseness and expressiveness, along with reusing typical patterns and tools from the kdb ecosystems.

-In order to achieve this, we have outlined the following steps:
+In order to achieve this, we have outlined the following steps, corresponding to the main sections of this article:
 * Identifying related indexes
 * Implementing a model to calculate their spreads
 * Visualizing the approach in real-time